nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 >
 <div style="page-break-after: always;"></div>

-##### Adding person to an organisation: `addtoorg`
+##### Adding contacts to an organisation: `addtoorg`
-Adds the person at the specified index in the displayed list to an organisation with the specified name.
+Adds the contact at the specified index in the displayed list to an organisation with the specified name.

 Format: `addtoorg INDEX n/NAME`

 Examples:
 * `addtoorg 1 n/NUS`
-> Adds the 1st person in the displayed list to the NUS organisation.
+> Adds the 1st contact in the displayed list to the NUS organisation.
 ![result for 'addtoorg'](images/addtoorgscreenshot.png)

 <div markdown="block" class="alert alert-info">
-:information_source: Add a person to an organisation one at a time!
+:information_source: Add a contact to an organisation one at a time!
-* A person can belong to more than one Organisation.
+* A contact can belong to more than one Organisation.
 * Multiple addition will be implemented in future versions.
 </div>

 <div style="page-break-after: always;"></div>

-##### Removing person from an organisation: `deletefromorg`
+##### Removing contact from an organisation: `deletefromorg`
-Deletes the person at the specified index in the person list of an organisation with the specified name.
+Deletes the contact at the specified index in the contact list of an organisation with the specified name.

 Format: `deletefromorg INDEX NAME`

 Examples:
 * `deletefromorg 1 n/NUS`
-> Deletes the 1st person in the person list of the NUS organisation.
+> Deletes the 1st contact in the contact list of the NUS organisation.
 ![result for 'deletefromorg'](images/deletefromorgscreenshot.png)

 <div markdown="block" class="alert alert-info">
-:information_source: The person and organisation will not be deleted, just the relation.
+:information_source: The contact and organisation will not be deleted, just the relation.
 </div>

 <div style="page-break-after: always;"></div>